 For 23andMe’s new Type 2 Diabetes report, we created a model that incorporates more than 1,000 genetic variants to calculate a polygenic score for a customer’s likelihood of developing type 2 diabetes.

-23andMe is hoping to continue to use these kinds of polygenic modeled reports to report health predispositions to its customers.
-23andMe is uniquely positioned to do this because of the data our customers contribute.
+23andMe will continue to use these kinds of polygenic modeled reports to report health predispositions to its customers.
+We are uniquely positioned to do this because of the data our customers contribute.
 This in turn allows our researchers to better understand the complex genetic underpinnings of various diseases.
-And we can then create polygenic models that take into account the cumulative effects of a large number of genetic variants to better estimate their influence on different health conditions and diseases.
+We can also then create polygenic models that take into account the cumulative effects of a large number of genetic variants.
+This allows us to give better estimates of their influence on different health conditions and diseases.

-You can learn more about how others are incorporating polygenic modeling to estimate risk by looking at coverage in the Harvard Gazette of research done by scientists at the Broad Institute of MIT, Harvard, and Massachusetts General Hospital.
-In the summer of 2018 the team published their findings in the journal Nature showing how they created a polygenic model to better estimate for the risk of five different conditions including type 2 diabetes, breast cancer, and coronary artery disease.
+You can learn more about how others are incorporating polygenic modeling to estimate risk by looking at coverage in the Harvard Gazette.
+That article focuses on research done by scientists at the Broad Institute of MIT, Harvard, and Massachusetts General Hospital.
+In the summer of 2018 the team published their findings in the journal Nature.
+The study showed how they created a polygenic model to better estimate for the risk of five different conditions.
+The conditions included type 2 diabetes, breast cancer, and coronary artery disease.

 Rising Rates of Diabetes

-In the United States alone, where rates of obesity have ratcheted up in recent decades, a staggering one in three Americans have prediabetes, according to estimates from the U.S. Centers for Disease Control and Prevention.
+In the United States alone a staggering one in three Americans have prediabetes, according to estimates from the U.S. Centers for Disease Control and Prevention.
 Worse, 90 percent don’t know they have it.
 The impact is even greater among certain ethnicities.
 For example, Hispanics have the highest rates of diabetes with about 20 percent having the condition.

 Despite the alarming statistics, there’s reason to be optimistic.
 Type 2 diabetes is one condition that can be prevented or delayed with lifestyle and diet changes.
-While genetics, family history, ethnicity, and age all contribute to the likelihood for developing type 2 diabetes, in many cases the the likelihood can be lessened with a healthier diet and exercise.
+Genetics, family history, ethnicity, and age all contribute to the likelihood for developing type 2 diabetes.
+But type 2 diabetes is preventable.
+In many cases the likelihood can be lessened with a healthier diet and exercise.
 That’s where this report could help, by raising awareness among customers about their likelihood of developing the condition.
-There is some evidence from a 2017 study led by researchers at Brigham and Women’s Hospital, Broad Institute and Harvard Medical School that consumers do make positive changes to diet and exercise after getting results from genetic testing.
+There is some evidence that people do make positive changes to their diet and exercise more after getting genetic testing, according to 2017 study led by researchers at Brigham and Women’s Hospital, Broad Institute and Harvard Medical School.

-Research has shown that type 2 diabetes is partially impacted by many genetic variants that each individually have a tiny impact on the likelihood of developing it.
-The Type 2 Diabetes report calculates the combined effects of more than 1,000 of these variants — known as single nucleotide polymorphisms, or SNPs, which are variations in DNA sequence at particular locations in the genome — to arrive at a polygenic score.
-The report can help customers learn how their genetics, along with other factors such as their weight, age and lifestyle, may influence the likelihood of developing type 2 diabetes, as well as actions they can take to lower that likelihood.
+Research has shown that type 2 diabetes is partially impacted by many genetics.
+Many genetic variants each individually have a tiny impact on the likelihood of developing it.
+The Type 2 Diabetes report calculates the combined effects of more than 1,000 of these variants.
+These variants, known as single nucleotide polymorphisms ( SNPs) are variations in DNA sequence at particular locations in the genome.
+The calculation uses all these variants to arrive at a polygenic score.
+The report can help customers learn how their genetics, influence the likelihood of developing type 2 diabetes.
+It also looks at other factors such as weight, age and lifestyle.
+In addition, the report also suggests actions customers can take to lower that likelihood.

-The Type 2 Diabetes report is different from other 23andMe health reports because it was developed and validated completely on 23andMe research data.
-The report also underwent scientific review by our team of scientists, as well as review by our Medical Affairs and Regulatory teams.
-In addition, 23andMe also relied on the expertise and knowledge of external experts, and other scientific and medical professionals who are familiar with polygenic scores and the condition itself.
+Unlike other 23andMe health reports we developed and validated the Type 2 Diabetes report completely on 23andMe research data.
+The report also underwent scientific review by our team of scientists, as well as reviews by our Medical Affairs and Regulatory teams.
+In addition, to create this report 23andMe relied on the expertise and knowledge of external experts.
+We included input from other scientific and medical professionals who are familiar with polygenic scores and the condition itself.